seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 }
 {% endhighlight %}

-Notice that database connection is now injected into the constructor.
-We can also create our own custom `JsonResponse` class - a wrapper on top of `React\Http\Response`.
+Notice that a database connection is now injected into the constructor.
+The rest of code stays the same.

+As being mentioned before our API returns JSON responses.
+So, instead of repeating the same response building logic we can also create our own custom `JsonResponse` class - a wrapper on top of `React\Http\Response`.
 It will accept a status code and the data we want to return.
-Json encoding logic and required headers will be encapsulated here.
-Create this class in `src` folder:
+JSON encoding logic and required headers will be encapsulated in this class.
+Create it in `src` folder:

 {% highlight php %}
 <?php